vladyslav-pustovalov/Readdle-iOStestTask/TaskDescription.md

 # LIST OF DISCOVERED ISSUES:
 // Only summaries of bug reports: e.g.

-- The error login is shown randomly when a user logins with valid credentials
+- The error login is shown randomly when a user logins with valid credentials (try to login and logout a few times with the same credentials)
-- The login with valid credentials happens from the second Retry when the error login is shown
+- The Retry login with valid credentials is not happened randomly when the login error alert is shown and a user retries to login (try to repeat retry a few times when the login error is shown)
+- The login is successful when the dns label is longer than 63 characters but there is another label after dot that is shorter (FE test@comw.longtestemalongtestemalongtestemalongtestemalongtestemalongtaaaa.com)
 - Navigation to the subtask screen is not happened when a user clicks on the navigation arrow on the right from the info sign
 - Subtasks are not canceled when not all the tasks are completed and a user clicks on the Canclel All button
 - The button Cancel All is not changed to Complete All when all tasks are completed and a user cancels some task